 “We don’t want to just ask members whether or not they like our spaces; we actually want to quantify what the emotional experience is for the individual,” says Annie Cosgrove, a senior design researcher at WeWork who conducted the study.

-Her preliminary results, which the team released this month, show that spaces with more natural light and brighter finishes are associated with significantly higher levels of focus and interest.
+Her preliminary results, which the team released last year, show that spaces with more natural light and brighter finishes are associated with significantly higher levels of focus and interest.

 The study began with a design survey of WeWork members across 162 locations around the world who were asked how well certain adjectives—such as active, stimulating, pleasant, or beautiful—characterized their space.
-Cosgrove says the results of that study made them want to gather some hard data.
+Cosgrove says the results of that study were enlightening.